 The rise of crowdsourcing has made it easy for regular people to earn money on their own terms.
 That’s what we love about the gig economy — you can build your dog walking business on Monday, deliver a couch on Tuesday, and make it to your kid’s soccer game on Wednesday.
 Whether it’s full-time, part-time or just some-of-the-time, people are designing work that fits with their lifestyle.

 At Roadie, our crowdsourced network of 150,000 drivers use their personal vehicles to deliver everything from cupcakes for your kid’s birthday party to a new couch you to the air coils your local HVAC tech needs for an urgent repair.
-We’ve built a scalable, same-day delivery service that’s more efficient, more scalable and more flexible than traditional couriers or carriers like UPS or the Post Office.
+We’ve built a scalable, same-day delivery platform that’s more efficient, more scalable and more flexible than traditional couriers or carriers like UPS or the Post Office.
 And just like other the well-known ridesharing companies that came before us, our success relies on the trust and safety we establish between our customers and drivers.

 Solve Your Toughest Delivery Problems